developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ## Configure Device Check-out

-Device check-out is an _optional_ feature that maintains user accountability and traces device use.
-When enabled, a unique barcode is required for each user to scan at the start of their work shift in order to gain access to the device.
-User operation in the check-out screen is limited to only scanning barcodes.
-The check-out screen is in kiosk mode, preventing the user from accessing the device until check-out is performed.
+Device check-out is an _optional_ feature that displays an overlay on top of the screen to enforce the user to scan their unique barcode, maintaining user accountability of the device.
+When enabled, user operation in the check-out screen is limited to only scanning barcodes, preventing device access until the barcode is scanned.
+If any other app also uses a screen overlay, the check-out/check-in feature may conflict with the other app.
+For example, this feature cannot be used with Zebra’s MotionWorks Proximity application.

+Check-out/Check-in scenarios:
 - **Check-out:** At the start of a work shift, the user checks-out the device by scanning their unique barcode.
 This associates the user with the device, as seen in the device card and device details screen.
-- **Check-in:** At the end of a work shift, the user checks-in the device by placing it on a powered cradle or logging out through the top-right menu from the main device screen.
+- **Check-in:** At the end of a work shift, the user checks-in the device by placing it on a powered cradle or logging out from the top-right menu of the main device screen.
 After check-in, the user is no longer associated with the device.

-The check-out/check-in feature displays an overlay on top of the screen to enforce the user to scan their unique barcode, maintaining user accountability of the device.
-If any other app also uses a screen overlay, the check-out/check-in feature may conflict with the other app.
-For example, this feature cannot be used with Zebra’s MotionWorks Proximity application.

 **Enable device check-out:**
+Access the web portal by entering the URL provided by Zebra in a [supported browser](../setup/#webportalrequirements).

-1. From the web portal, tap **Settings** in the left menu.
+1. Login to the web portal as an administrator.
+2. Tap **Settings** in the left menu.
-2. Toggle **Checkin/Checkout** to enable the feature.
-<p>If enabled, Checkout appears as a device state in the administrator and manager dashboard listing the devices that are checked-out.</p>
+3. Enable **Checkin/Checkout**.

+When enabled, checked-out devices appear in the [dashboard](../use/#monitordevices) monitored by administrators and managers.

 ### Set Check-out Barcode Prefix